 The Group manages its capital structure and makes adjustments to it, to cope with the changes in economic conditions.
 Currently, the Group manages its capital by regularly monitoring its working capital requirements in accordance with the PKPU Amendment Plan.
-As of December 31, 2018 and 2017, the Group is in deficit position.
+Currently, the Group is in deficit position.
 As such, the Group will continuously apply cost-cutting and restructuring initiatives to review and monitor its capital expenditure.